Aster website logo

 10. Herbal supplements

-Should I do down syndrome testing?
+Should I do Down syndrome testing?

 Down syndrome tests before birth (prenatally) is optional, and is divided into screening and diagnostic.
 Every woman and pregnancy is different, and your gynaecologist will discuss with you the tests that you are suitable for.